-The Office of Institutional Diversity (OID) currently offers four educational series, designed for the entire campus community, to engage with critical topics and key issues and build content knowledge.
+The Office of Institutional Diversity (OID) offers four educational series, designed for the entire campus community, to engage with critical topics and key issues and to build content knowledge.

-All workshops take place from 12:15–1:15 p.m. in Hoch Aviation Room or the Platt Green Room, unless otherwise indicated.
+All workshops take place from 12:15–1:15 p.m. in the Hoch-Shanahan Dining Commons Aviation Room or the Platt Green Room, unless otherwise indicated.
 Visit the Events page for detailed information.

 All are welcome!

 Get to know Harvey Mudd faculty in unique ways!
 Hear about their journeys, what matters and how they integrate identity, purpose and passion into their work.

 Engage with hot topics, learn something new and build your intercultural competence!

 Through Another Lens

 See everyday norms in a new perspective through media clips and lively discussion.

 OID presents a series of panel discussions and more, featuring the voices and counter-stories of students and other campus community members.
 This series serves as the nexus of research and lived experiences.

 The Building Bridges: Pathway to Action program aims to enhance cultural competency and cultural skills.